 And then...
-The Bad Seed -- a thrill for me (I've written about the movie too many times to count) with that icon of blonde evil, Patty McCormack as special guest (you have no idea how excited I am in the above photo -- posing with my dark overlord).
-Her brilliant performance received a standing ovation (the audience was galvanized by her brilliant brat and so thrilled to actually have Rhoda Penmark in the building).
+The Bad Seed -- a thrill for me (I've written about the movie too many times to count) with that icon of blonde evil, Patty McCormack as special guest (you have no idea how excited I am in the above photo -- posing with my overlord).
+Her brilliant performance received a standing ovation -- the audience was galvanized by her brat and thrilled to actually have Rhoda Penmark in the building..
 Talking with her (she most recently played Pat Nixon in Frost/Nixon) and trying to shield her from the mob of fans, she was relaxed, funny,down to earth and beautiful.
 More work for Miss McCormack please!

 There were more films on the roster, including Vincent Sherman's impressiveve The Garment Jungle (starring Lee J. Cobb, Gia Scala, Richard Boone and a young, strapping Robert Loggia who was in attendance).
 Loggia was very honest about his career, some of his mistakes, and told an incredibly amusing story about getting his part in David Lynch's Lost Highway.
 Let's just say his real-life rage towards Lynch worked in his favor.
 He was also quite the charmer in person.